chaitraboggaram/K8S-Key-Value-Store/README.md

 # K8S-Key-Value-Store

-### Developing a key-value store using Kubernetes (K8s), FastAPI, and Huey as a REDIS queue on Apple M2 MacBook.
+### Developing a key-value store using Kubernetes (K8s) with Minikube for clustering, Docker Containers as containers in minikube pods, FastAPI web framework for building APIs, and Huey as a REDIS queue and storage with replication and autoscaling.

 </br>